torstenboettjer/flake_psql/README.md

 ## Usage Instructions

-NixOS modules run applications as independent, sandboxed processes—without the overhead of a full container runtime like Docker.
-This provides less isolation but superior stability for statefull services like a relational database server.
-Using the Nix package manager, you can still create reproducible environments on developer and production machines alike.
-On developer machines, services are configured with local sockets and no open ports, easing the devlopment process.
-To deploy complex database servers, you simply modify `example.sql` and/or `process-compose.yaml`.
-This declarative approach, rather than a manual, imperative one, allows you to manage the entire service lifecycle and dependencies in a predictable, auditable way.
+Nix flakes execute a set of applications combining independent, sandboxed processes and avoid the overhead of a container environment.
+Exexcuting applications directly means less isolation but superior stability and better performance for statefull processes like a relational database server.
+Using the programmable Nix package manager, you can still create reproducible environments.
+To use this template, you canfork the repository and simply modify `example.sql` and/or `process-compose.yaml`.

 ### Create Project Directory